posita/dyce/docs/tutorial.md

 ```

-SymPy does not attempt simple relative comparisons between symbolic expressions, even where they are unambiguously resolvable.
+SymPy, for example, does not attempt simple relative comparisons between symbolic expressions, even where they are unambiguously resolvable.
 Instead, it relies on the caller to invoke its proprietary solver APIs:

 ```python